Skip to content

 Enjoy Safe Grilling with AL23 Safety

 Implementing these BBQ safety tips allows you to focus on the fun of summer grilling without compromising safety.
 At AL23 Safety, we believe that a few simple precautions can transform your BBQ into a memorable and secure occasion.
-By choosing a safe location, supervising your grill, using it outdoors, preparing for emergencies, and disposing of ashes responsibly, you can protect your home, community, and environment.
+By choosing a safe location, supervising your grill, using it outdoors, preparing for emergencies and disposing of ashes responsibly, you can protect your home, community and environment.

 For more BBQ safety tips or to develop a tailored safety plan for your outdoor events, contact AL23 Safety today.
 Our expert team is here to provide guidance and resources to ensure your summer BBQs are both delicious and safe.
 Let’s make this grilling season one to remember for all the right reasons!